Chapter 153. Doctor Who – The Pescatons (1991)

 Synopsis: The Hand of Omega – a powerful weapon from the dark times of Gallifrey.
 In 1963, an old man living in a junkyard hid the weapon on Earth.
 Then the Daleks came looking for it, hoping it could be used to end a civil war between Dalek factions.
 The Doctor now returns with his new friend Ace to find the Hand of Omega – and give it to the Daleks!
 But which side gets it, the Renegades led by the Supreme Dalek, or those loyal to the Dalek Emperor?
 Time will tell…

-A prologue and 23 numbered chapters, although each chapter also begins with a time, such as ‘Friday, 15:30’.
+Chapter Titles: A prologue and 23 numbered chapters, although each chapter also begins with a time, such as ‘Friday, 15:30’.

 Background: Ben Aaronovich adapts his own scripts for the 1988 serial, completing the run of stories from Season 25.